22by7-raikar/RBE595-Hands-On-Autonomous-Aerial-Robotics/Magic Madgwick Filter for Attitude Estimation/README.md

 ```bash
 python Wrapper.py
 ```
-5. Analyse the plots and play with filter weights
+5. Analyse the plots and adjust the filter weights to resemble the plot represented by 'VICON'
 6. Uncomment the Last section to visualize the Rotplots.

 # Results